 Can I qualify for life insurance after I’ve been diagnosed with Biliary Cirrhosis?

-Unfortunately, being diagnosed with Biliary Cirrhosis will typically mean that an individual will automatically be declined for any “traditional” term or whole life insurance policy.
-This would also include any term life insurance policy without a medical exam as well.
+Unfortunately, being diagnosed with Biliary Cirrhosis typically means that an individual will automatically be declined for any “traditional” term or whole life insurance policy.
+This would also include any term life insurance policy without a medical exam.

 Why do life insurance companies care if I’ve been diagnosed with Biliary Cirrhosis?

-To understand why a life insurance company is going to “care” if an individual has been diagnosed with Biliary Cirrhosis, it makes sense to first take a look at exactly what Biliary Cirrhosis is and understand what it’s likely going to mean to be diagnosed with it!
+To understand why a life insurance company will if an individual has been diagnosed with Biliary Cirrhosis, it makes sense first to look atiliary Cirrhosis and understand what will likely be diagnosed with it!

 Biliary Cirrhosis Defined:

-Biliary Cirrhosis or Primary Biliary Cirrhosis (PBC) is a chronic disease of the liver caused by the buildup of bile within the liver (cholestasis).
-This “bile”, which is used to aid ones digestion and help get rid of cholesterol as well as worn-out red blood cells, is essential to normal liver function; however, too much stored up in the liver can lead to permanent scarring and ultimately cirrhosis.
+Biliary Cirrhosis or Primary Biliary Cirrhosis (PBC) is a chronic liver disease caused by bile buildup within the liver (cholestasis).
+This “bile,” used to aid digestion and help get rid of cholesterol and worn-out red blood cells, is essential to normal liver function; however, too much stored up in the liver can lead to permanent scarring and, ultimately, Cirrhosis.

 Symptoms may include:

-That a lot of folks who suffer from this condition won’t know that they have it until significant damage has occurred.
+The problem is that a lot of folks who suffer from this condition won’t know that they have it until significant damage has occurred.
 This is why the typical survival rate once an individual has been diagnosed is only about ten years.
-The good news is that while this pre-existing medical condition isn’t curable yet, the damage that is caused by this disease can be slowed done with the proper medical treatment.
-Which is a good thing, but not good enough for most (if not all) life insurance companies to want to take the risk of actually approving individual with PBC for a traditional term or whole life insurance policy.
+The good news is that while this pre-existing medical condition isn’t curable yet, the damage caused by this disease can be slowed with the proper medical treatment.
+This is a good thing, but not good enough for most (if not all) life insurance companies to want to take the risk of actually approving an individual with PBC for a traditional term or whole life insurance policy.

 What kind of information will the insurance companies ask me or be interested in?

-Since being diagnosed with Biliary Cirrhosis is going to cause most (if not all) life insurance companies to automatically deny your “traditional” term or whole life insurance application, there aren’t all that many questions that they’re going to need to ask other than…
+Since being diagnosed with Biliary Cirrhosis will cause most (if not all) life insurance companies to automatically deny your “traditional” term or whole life insurance application, there aren’t many questions they’ll need to ask other than…

 “Have you ever been diagnosed with Biliary Cirrhosis?”